Over 40 Years

 How to Win a Trucking Accident Case in Pennsylvania

-Personal injury cases such as trucking wreck cases are generally based on negligence.
+Personal injury cases such as truck wreck cases are generally based on negligence.
 This requires a victim to establish that the truck driver, trucking company, or a third party was negligent and a substantial factor in causing the crash.
-A victim must also establish that their injuries were related to the 18-wheeler wreck.
+Truck accident victims must also establish that their injuries were related to the 18-wheeler wreck.
 Proving these factors means establishing liability against the defendant(s).

 The two most common ways to do this are through a common-law (judge-made law) or a statutory law (legislatively-made law) cause of action (or a claim).
 In most instances, trucking accident victims can bring both types of claims.